mecid/mecid.github.io/_posts/2019-07-24-alerts-actionsheets-modals-and-popovers-in-swiftui.md

 }
 ```

-The interesting thing here is that *SwiftUI* resets the value of *showActionSheet* property after *Alert* dismiss.
+The interesting thing here is that *SwiftUI* resets the value of binding property after *Alert* dismiss.
+To learn more about *Property Wrappers* available in *SwiftUI*, take a look at ["Understanding Property Wrappers in SwiftUI" post](/2019/06/12/understanding-property-wrappers-in-swiftui/).
 It is a straightforward approach to present *Alerts* or *ActionSheets*.
 But sometimes it is not enough, because we need some data to show in *Alert* or *ActionSheet*.
 For this case, we have another overload of *presentation* modifier, which uses *Optional Identifiable binding* instead of Boolean binding.

 ```swift
 struct Message: Identifiable {